ShapeOfMatter/LCom/UniChorLambda/noSubtyping.md

 this is because it's important that these lists never be empty.
 The type and semantic rules will enforce this as an invariant.

+From here on we will assume that bound variables are unique.
+It'd be nice to drop this assumption.
+I've tried to make it somewhat explicit in the typing rules.

 \pagebreak
 ## Masking